Event Day

 Race number

-To be clearly visible on the chest.
-Swimmers may display theirs on their arm or leg (pens will be provided at the start if required).
+To be clearly visible on participants’ chests.
+Swimmers will be required to write their number on their arm or leg at the start line (pens will be provided if required).
+If your number is not displayed properly, your time may not be recorded.

 Runners

-Senior runners be capable of running 10km.
+Senior runners must be capable of running 10km.
 All runners must run on the right hand side of the road.
 Juniors aged 7-10 must be capable of running 1.6km and 11-13-year-olds 4km.
+The road is open to traffic at all times.

 Kayakers

-Policy attached on kayak descriptions permitted.
-Life jacket or buoyancy aid MUST be worn.
+A life jacket MUST be worn.
 Kayaks must be scrubbed down before the race.
 Kayaks will be scrutinised at 8:30am at Hans Bay.
-If Kayaker cannot complete the course, they are to cease paddling, and raise paddle into the air.
+If a kayaker cannot complete the course, they are to cease paddling, and raise their paddle upright into the air.
+The lake is open for public use at all times.

 Cyclists

 Senior cyclists must have their bikes racked by 8:30am.
 Junior cyclists must have their bikes racked by 1pm.
 Cycle helmets MUST be worn.
-No drafting is allowed.
-E-Bike users to follow guidelines.
+Drafting is only permitted if you are registered as a tandem team.
 Senior cyclists must dismount on the road, and rack their own bike.
-All competitors unless entered in the e-bike category must use a bike without a battery/means of powering (other than athletes legs!).
 Juniors aged 7-10 must be capable of riding 4km and 11-13-year-olds 7km.
 The course is a combination of tar seal/gravel for seniors, so a mountain bike or gravel bike is advised.
 Junior cycle course is all on seal.
+The road is open to traffic at all times.

 Swimmers

 Senior swim tri competitors must be capable of swimming 680m.
-Swimmers to wear a bright cap, and start treading water and raise their hand if they cannot complete the course.
+Swimmers must wear a bright cap.
+If unable to complete the course, swimmers must start treading water and raise their hand.
 Long distance swimmers must be aged 13+ years, and capable of swimming 2km in open water.
-Junior swimmers aged 7-10 must be capable of swimming 100m and 11-13-year-olds 150m in open water unaided – no life jackets or buoyancy devices to be used.
+Junior swimmers aged 7-10 must be capable of swimming 250m and 11-13-year-olds 400m in open water unaided – no life jackets or buoyancy devices to be used.
+The lake is open for public use at all times.

 No road closure